 This is more PR than marketing, but you can also call local reporters and explain why the new service is valuable to your community.

-What information should those marketing efforts include?
+What information should those ancillary-services marketing efforts include?
 Is there an educational aspect to these messages?

 Your marketing messages should address in plain, simple language patients’ frequently asked questions about that service.
 What will the test show?
 Is it invasive?
 Does it involve radiation?
 When will I receive my results?
 Will my insurance cover this?
 What does this service entail?
 What are the benefits?
 How late is the pharmacy open?